How to Adopt

-Our management staff will review your application to ensure that the animal(s) that you are interested in is a good fit for you and your family and that you will have the means to care for the animal as well as make sure animal laws are being followed, landlord approval is acknowledged and vet checks will be kept up.
-Some animals take extra special care, and it’s our responsibility to ensure that we place them in a home for that.
+Our management staff will review your application to ensure the animal(s) you are interested in is a good fit for you and your family and that local animal laws are being followed.
+Some animals take extra special care, and it’s our responsibility to ensure we place them in a home where their needs will be met.

 - “Meet and Greets” are scheduled in hour-long periods, during that time you can meet with up to 3 of our available dogs for adoption.

 - If you have any other dogs in the home and are planning to adopt a dog, we do require a “Meet and Greet” of the dogs at our facility to ensure that there will be no problems once you get home.